witted-research/openzen/docs/ros.rst

 ~sensor_interface (string, default: LinuxDevice)
     Name of IO system for initiating sensor connection.
 Use "LinuxDevice" for usb connection in Linux.
 For more details, please check the documentation in the section :ref:`io-system-label`.

+~baudrate (integer, default: 0)
+    Baudrate in bits per seconds used to connect to the sensor.
+If the baudrate is left at 0, OpenZen will automatically pick the default baudrate for the respective sensor model.

 ~frame_id (string, default: imu)
     The frame in which imu readings will be returned.